rkwong43/Toh/docs/README.md

       * All weapons are available for use.
       * Score is not relevant, game victory returns the time taken to destroy the Titan.
       * Difficulty affects the health and fire rate of the Titan and its turrets.
+    * _Mandible Madness:_
+      * Fight against waves of Mandibles and Motherships.
+      * Final score is calculated based on time taken.
+      * Final wave includes two mini-bosses.
+    * _Spectral:_
+      * Fight against waves of hidden enemies.
+      * Time based game mode, so final score is based on how quickly the player completes every wave.
   * **Tutorial**
     * Leads the player through basic controls (WASD to move, SPACE to shoot).
     * Gives the player a sample enemy to destroy.